iBotPeaches/ctf-2021/web/challenges/27-mass-effect/README.md

-This one is setup via Laravel.
+This one is setup via CTFd.
 See setup/27.